microchip-pic-avr-solutions/avr-iot-cellular-arduino-library/readme.md

 ## Things which need to be merged into DxCore

 - This might have changed now, but currently there are no TWI1 support in DxCore.
 This is begin worked on in one of the issues and should be patched in soon.
 For making this to work at the moment you need to copy the contents of the patch in this [issue](https://github.com/SpenceKonde/DxCore/issues/54#issuecomment-860186363) by MX682X.
 Copy his source files to `<place where DxCore is located>/DxCore/hardware/megaavr/x.x.x/libraries/Wire/src`.
 - Static linking support, this is merged into master of DxCore, but not upstream in a version yet.
-The PR is [here](https://github.com/SpenceKonde/DxCore/pull/128).
-If it is not yet upstream, you need to replace the platform.txt in that PR with the one in DxCore's root for cryptoauthlib to link correctly.
+The file is [here](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/platform.txt).
+If it is not yet upstream, you need to replace the platform.txt in DxCore root with the file linked for cryptoauthlib to link correctly.

 ## Provisioning: security profiles and certificates